henrikmelin/h3ppy/docs/math.rst

     \Delta c = \frac{ | C | }{ | Z |}

 The matrices above are re-calculated until :math:`\Delta a`, :math:`\Delta b`, and :math:`\Delta c` are sufficiently small as to change the values :math:`a`, :math:`b`, and :math:`c` insignificantly.

+In the case of retrieving physical properties from an observed :math:`H_3^+` spectrum, the spectral function is given on the :ref:`Spectral Function` page.
+In general there are a handful of parameters that can be derived from fitting :math:`H_3^+` spectra:

+1. Temperature, :math:`T`
+2. Column integrated :math:`H_3^+` density, :math:`N`
+3. Some background function, :math:`b(\lambda)`
+4. The width of the emission lines, :math:`\sigma(\lambda)`
+5. The offset from rest wavelengths, :math:`s(\lambda)`

+The last three of these can be expressed as constants or as polynomial functions of wavelength of some order. `h3ppy` will generate the matricies for any given number of parameters and perform the least squares minimisation to find the best fit.